jdoeblog/jdoeblog.github.io/index.md

 <button class="accordion">I need a custom WordPress theme.
 Can you help?</button>
 <span class="panel">
-Sure.
-Just contact me using my contact page with your requirements and we can discuss.
+<p>Sure.
+Just contact me using my contact page with your requirements and we can discuss.</p>
 </span>

 <button class="accordion">Do you write website content?</button>
 <span class="panel">
-I don't write complete content of a website since I am mainly a WordPress designer and developer and not a content writer.
-But if you wish, I can write enough content to make your business website look like a MVP, minimum viable product.
+<p>I don't write complete content of a website since I am mainly a WordPress designer and developer and not a content writer.
+But if you wish, I can write enough content to make your business website look like a MVP, minimum viable product.</p>
 </span>

-<button class="accordion">I alredy have a wordpress website and need some maintenance work.
+<button class="accordion">I already have a wordpress website and need some maintenance work.
 Can you help?</button>
 <span class="panel">
-Sure.
-Just contact me using my contact page with your requirements and we can discuss.
+<p>Sure.
+Just contact me using my contact page with your requirements and we can discuss.</p>
 </span>

 <button class="accordion">What about SEO?
 Can you do SEO of my websites?</button>
 <span class="panel">
-I have strong knowledge about keyword research, on-page SEO, technical SEO and to some extent about off-page SEO.
+<p>I have strong knowledge about keyword research, on-page SEO, technical SEO and to some extent about off-page SEO.
 So yes, I can do the keyword research, on-page and technical SEO of your website.
 Off pge SEO is a lifelong activity.
 I don't do off page SEO.
-Please check out my blog posts as there are lots of do's and dont's in off page SEO aka link building.
+Please check out my blog posts as there are lots of do's and dont's in off page SEO aka link building.</p>
 </span>

 <button class="accordion">My WordPress websites got hacked, can you help?</button>
 <span class="panel">
-Sure, I can help!
+<p>Sure, I can help!
 Please get in touch with me through my contact page.
 I can try to re-instate your WordPress website if you or your hosting company has kept backups.
 Else, I will create a new website and make sure that all WordPress security precautions are taken.
-I will try to find lost images and contents using wayback machine.
+I will try to find lost images and contents using wayback machine.</p>
 </span>

 <button class="accordion">You are from a different time zone.
 Will it be a problem?</button>
 <span class="panel">
-Not at all.
-We can contact through email and Skype.
+<p>Not at all.
+We can contact through email and Skype.</p>
 </span>